Product FAQs

 1. How can I validate my setup?

-You can manually validate your setup by running docker-compose up
+You can manually validate your setup by disconnecting from the internet, running docker-compose up

 locally and verifying that all services are running as expected.
 If this happens, you should be able to call basic_test